jbeustice/lanyon/research.md

 title: Research
 ---

 My research can be broadly defined as touching economic questions as they relate to both time and space.
-For most of my graduate career, I have been funded by the [Freight Tansportation Research Institute](http://ses.wsu.edu/fpti/) within the School of Economic Sciences at WSU; hence, my research tends to touch on transportation related issues.
+For most of my graduate career, I have been funded by the [Freight Transportation Research Institute](http://ses.wsu.edu/fpti/) within the School of Economic Sciences at WSU; hence, my research tends to touch on transportation related issues.
 I have also dabbled in the economics of housing markets.

 ## Dissertation